 SHP brings together diverse partner organizations, including commodity groups, federal agencies, universities and environmental groups, to work toward the common goal of helping farmers adopt practices that improve soil health.
 Soil Health Partnership employs real-world, farmer-to-farmer education and encourages adoption of practices to support soil and water quality.

 The SHP will identify, test and measure farm management practices that improve soil health and benefit farmers.
 The results of this farmer-led project will provide a platform for sharing peer-to-peer information and lend resources to benefit agricultural sustainability and profitability.
-The partnership currently includes 65 farm sites in nine Midwestern states.
+The partnership currently includes over 100 farm sites in a dozen states.
 Learn more.

 IOWA Agriculture water alliance (IAWA)